Supersonic-Sites/FinelyTunedTechnologies/content/services.md

     id: none
     bg_color: white
     align: center
-    title: The Perfect Solution For Every Type Of Project.
+    title: Smart Automation Done Right
     title_size: medium
     desc_select: true
     desc: There are a lot of smart home products out there, but the problem is they haven't worked well with one another.
-We only work with the best quality products that are dependable, reliable and that will be good for the long haul without having to retrofit your home in any way, only a few hours of work and your envrionment can be transformed with smart automation.
+We only work with the best quality products that are dependable, reliable and that will be good for the long haul without having to retrofit your home in any way, only a few hours of work and your environment can be transformed with smart automation.
   - type: divider
     bg_color: white
   - type: cards_third_img